qbituniverse/platformops.dev/content/azure-cloud/aks-dns-application-gateway/aks-dns-application-gateway.md

 Just to make sure your chosen DNS entry, in our case *aks-dns-ag.platformops.dev*, forward rule is not working.

-Let's request *aks-dns-ag.platformops.dev* and the result should be the typical *404 Server not found* error.
+Let's request *aks-dns-ag.platformops.dev* and the result should be the typical *This site can't be reached* error.

 ![Server not found](assets/no-access.PNG)